Rush Limbaugh on a cutting edge societal evolution.

 Hello.

-Um sorry for sounding cynical here, but I don't know why you're getting excited about the NBC and Washington Post poll numbers, because at the end of the day it doesn't matter.
+Sorry for sounding cynical here, but I don't know why you're getting excited about the NBC and Washington Post poll numbers, because at the end of the day, it doesn't matter.

 The takers now outnumber the makers.

-And as long as government's gonna be the sugar daddy to all these recipients that's making that's getting food stamps, free housing, cell phones, you name it, they're gonna keep voting for them.
+And as long as government's going to be the sugar daddy to all these recipients that's getting food stamps, free housing, cell phones, you name it, they're going to keep voting for them.

 But that's not true.

-That's not true, because I well all the commentators on Fox are saying this is the end of liberalism.
+That's not true because all the commentators on Fox are saying this is the end of liberalism.

-I mean all this disapproval of Obamacare and if the election were held around me win what they're interpreting this means that the gloss is gone from Obama and people are maybe figuring out that big government can't take care of them.
+I mean, all this disapproval of Obamacare and if the election were held at Romney, they're interpreting this means that the gloss is gone from Obama and people are maybe figuring out that big government can't take care of him.

-As long as they're getting free stuff, as long as they're being rewarded for bad behavior, they're gonna keep doing it.
+As long as they're getting free stuff, as long as they're being rewarded for bad behavior, they're going to keep doing it.

 Right.